 Want to know how the touch panels in the classrooms work?
 Afraid you might break something?
 (Spoiler: You can't.)
 Are you a pro at projection, an ace at audio, and really want to see what this system can do?

 You've come to the right place.

 Before you begin

-To use the systems in the classrooms, you'll need one or more of the following:
+To use the systems in the classrooms, you'll need:

 What can you do with the touch panel?